Private School Admission

 How can I improve my chance of private school admission?

 If your goal is to get into a highly ranked private school, there are certain characteristics that you must possess.
 For example, you must be smart, driven, goal oriented, a good test taker, and a capable and mature interviewee.
-Otherwise, you must have an outstanding singular talent, such as being a great athlete, musician, or artist.
+Otherwise, it helps to have an outstanding singular talent, such as being a great athlete, musician, or artist.
 Getting into top private schools is not unlike getting into top colleges.
 The fact is that highly valued individuals demonstrate a consistent set of values whether they are applying for college or private school.
 That is because, to a certain extent, top schools are seeking a consistent and predictable set of characteristics from their applicants, whether for college or for private school.
 Overall, they are seeking to establish an advantageous mix of talent while also creating a well-blended culture of high-achieving students who are high in energy and creativity and low in risk.

 What are some things I should know about applying to private school?